kittenvr/AutoVclip/README.md

 - **AutoVclip** changes the way the player is being teleported, to a more efficient and non-clunky one.
 Instead of teleporting to the position of the closest block, it now teleports the player to the height of the block, thus reducing clunkiness.

-- **AutoVclip** actually vclips the player up, if it detects a block within the 10 blocks upwards limit.
-You do not need to, directly, stick your head one block below the block you want to clip through.
+- **AutoVclip** actually vclips the player up.
+It checks if the next 10 blocks upwards are AIR and if one of them isn't, it teleports the player above it.
+You do not need to stick your head directly under a block to clip through.

 - **AutoVclip** works with boats and other rideable entities too!